What is the Demolition Bid Process?

 Who is involved in Demolition Bid Process?

-The Demolition Bid Process is a joint venture between the Board of Public Works, the Division of Engineering and the Department of Code Enforcement.
+The Demolition Bid Process is a joint venture between the Board of Public Works, the Division of Engineering and Neighborhood Services & Enforcement.

 How do I get more information on Demolition Bid Process?